 Get together with family, friends, or co-workers and put together a kit, or two, or ten!
 Each kit will go directly to someone moving into a new home.
 Click HERE to download a shopping list (PDF)

 2. FUND A KIT

 No time to shop?
 Let us do it for you!
-Make a contribution to fund a kit.
-Every gift, no matter how large or small, makes a difference.* Click HERE to fund a Kit!
+Make a financial contribution to fund kits.
+Every gift, no matter how large or small, makes a difference. * Click HERE to fund a Kit!

 3. GIVE A GIFT CARD

-Gift cards to Big Lots, Family Dollar Stores, K-Mart, Dollar Tree and Walmart are a great way to help.
-They can be used to purchase household items for kits.
+Gift cards to Big Lots, Family Dollar Store, K-Mart, Dollar Tree and Walmart are a great way to help.
+They can be used to purchase additional household items.